AVEVA/CONNECT-data-services-developer-docs/content/set-up/clients/client-credentials-client-procedure.md

 ## Procedure

-To add a client-credentials client, follow these steps:
+To add a client-credentials client:

 1. In the left pane, select **Security** > **Clients**.